Last updated: 12 November 2014

 How to Reserve a Place

-All preschools do not have a school uniform policy but they encourage parents to bring children in clothes that they can easily play in and shoes that they can take on and off themselves.
+Almost all preschools do not have a school uniform policy but they encourage parents to bring children in clothes that they can easily play in and shoes that they can take on and off themselves.
 All primary and high schools, whether government or private have specified school uniforms and you are advised to organise them early or your child's size may well get sold out.
 Most of the schools sell their own or will let you know where to buy them.
 They also have a very specific shoe policy - make sure to ask!
 Many of the private schools also now, very wisely, have a hat policy.

 School fees quoted in this chapter are for the 2014/15 calendar year and are subject to change.
 Caymanian students do not pay school fees to attend government schools.
 All non-Caymanian students attending one of the public schools pay CI$750 per year for primary school, CI$900 per year for middle school and CI$1,200 per year for high school.
-This is considerably less expensive than current private school fees.The fees for private schools vary widely from school to school but the top preschools charge in the region of CI$750-$850 per month but you can find many daycare centres and nurseries that charge only CI$350 per month (for keeping your children from 7am to 6pm); primary school (Kindergarten to Grade 5/6) costs CI$3,500-CI$15,000 per year; and high school (grades 7–13) costs CI$5,000-CI$16,800 per year.
+This is considerably less expensive than current private school fees.The fees for private schools vary widely from school to school.
+The top preschools charge in the region of CI$800-$950 per month, but you can find many daycare centres and nurseries that charge only CI$350 per month (for keeping your children from 7am to 6pm); primary school (Kindergarten to Grade 5/6) costs CI$3,800-CI$16,500 per year and high school (grades 7–13) costs CI$4,500-CI$17,700 per year.
 At some private schools, second and subsequent children may be given a discount on fees if attending at the same time as their sibling.
 Some church-affiliated schools also offer a discount for children who are active members of the church.
 Most private schools also prefer fees to be paid per term or annually.
-If you have to pay the fees monthly (usually 10 equal payments, Sept to June), then you may be required to get permission and the school will usually want post-dated cheques.
+If you have to pay the fees monthly (usually 10 equal payments, September to June), then you may be required to get permission and the school will usually request post-dated cheques.
 Paying per month usually means that by the end of the ten months you have paid an additional 10%.
 All Caymanian students accepted at a private school to take A Levels or an Associates degree at UCCI, can apply for a scholarship to help pay for their school fees.
 If a student is accepted from a government school, they get the first year’s fees paid in full (plus text books) and then either CI$7,000 or CI$5,000 paid for the second year (it is decided on a points system based on the student's GCSE results).
 They also must have higher passes in GCSE and/or CXC (Caribbean Examination Council) English Language and Mathematics to obtain funding.
 Current Caymanian students of either CPHS or St. Ignatius can apply for funding when they enter Year 12 (and 13).
 All students must obtain a minimum of C, C, D passes in their AS levels at the end of Year 12 in order to get the funding for the second year of 6th form.
 Information on scholarships can be found on www.education.gov.ky.

 Many Caymanian students leave the public school system and enter a private school at some point during their formal education.
-The three main years of entry are at the beginning of high school (Year 7), at beginning of Year 9 (a year before GCSEs start) or at the beginning of Year 12 (for the start of A Levels).
-Many parents in Cayman also send their children to boarding school and we have been reliably told that equal numbers of children leave for the start of years 5, 6, 7, 8 and 9.
-The final push being the year before children start GCSE's.
+The three main years of entry are: at the beginning of high school (Year 7), at beginning of Year 9 (a year before GCSE's start) or at the beginning of Year 12 (for the start of A Levels).
+Many parents in Cayman also send their children to boarding school and we have been reliably told that equal numbers of children leave for the start of years 5, 6, 7, 8 and 9, the final push being the year before children start GCSE's.
 When these pupils leave, places in private schools are freed up.

-Places at Cayman's two private schools which do A Levels (CPHS and St. Ignatius) are few and highly sort after.
-On average there are no more than 10 places available for the start of 6th form (Year 12) and each child is expected to get an A or a B grade in the GCSE subjects which they have chosen to do at A Level.
-More public school students can gain a place at either of these private schools if they are willing to enter in the earlier years of 7, 8 or 9.
-In all instances the child will be interviewed and be expected to meet the school's evaluation criteria.
-About 50% of both schools 6th forms are made up of former government school students and it is commonly acknowledged that they take the cream of the well educated and motivated Caymanian student pool.
+Places at Cayman's two private schools which do A Levels (CPHS and St. Ignatius) are few and highly sought after.
+On average, there are no more than 10 places available for the start of 6th form (Year 12) and each child is expected to get an A or a B grade in the GCSE subjects which they have chosen to do at A Level.
+More public school students can gain a place at either of these private schools if they are willing to enter in years 7, 8 or 9.
+In all instances, the child will be interviewed and expected to meet the school's evaluation criteria.
+About 50% of both schools' 6th form are made up of former government school students and it is commonly acknowledged that they take the majority of the brightest and most motivated students from the government student pool.